deleeuw/jansweb/content/post/news/bmr.md

 regression in which the partial order is defined by a partition of the target into two sets.
-All elements in  the first set are required to be smaller than or equal all elements in the second set.
+All elements in  the first set are required to be smaller than or equal to all elements in the second set.
-Previously I used Kruskal's secondary approach to ties to handle this case, which requires a lot of sorting and index manipulation in each iteration.
+Previously I used Kruskal's primary approach to ties to handle this case, which requires a lot of sorting and index manipulation in each iteration.